andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 ---

-While Browser RE has Web APIs, Node.js RE has **Node.js APIs**: you have tha main `global` host object which provides you with globals like `require`, `setTimeout`, `console`, `Buffer`, `process`, etc. Node also gives you host objects in the form of built-in modules (e.g. `http`, `fs`).
+While Browser RE has Web APIs, Node.js RE has **Node.js APIs**: you have the main `global` host object which provides you with globals like `require`, `setTimeout`, `console`, `Buffer`, `process`, etc. Node also gives you host objects in the form of built-in modules (e.g. `http`, `fs`).

-**Node.js and Chrome browser have different Event Loop implementation, so they are executed differently.
-Node.js uses Event Loop implemented in `libuv` library**.
+**Node.js and Chrome browser have different Event Loop implementations, so they are executed differently.
+Node.js uses Event Loop implemented in the `libuv` library**.

 **`libuv` library is provided by Node.js Runtime Environment and is completely written in C. Its main responsibility is to provide non-blocking I/O operations — primarily, non-blocking interactions with the system’s disk and network.
-It provides mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streaming.
+It provides mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling, and streaming.
 It also includes a Worker Pool for offloading work for some things that can't be done asynchronously at the operating system level** (more on this below).
 By default, there are four threads in it.
 We could increase or reduce this Worker Pool by calling `process.env.UV_THREADPOOL_SIZE` at the top of our script.

-Thanks to `libuv` we can use Node.js to implement any sort of server executing any TCP or UDP protocol, whether it's DNS, HTTP, internet relay chat (IRC), or FTP.
+Thanks to the `libuv` we can use Node.js to implement any sort of server executing any TCP or UDP protocol, whether it's DNS, HTTP, internet relay chat (IRC), or FTP.

 > The strategy used by `libuv` to achieve asynchronous I/O is not always a Worker Pool, specifically in the case of the `http` module a different strategy appears to be used at this time.
-For our purposes here it's mainly important to note how the asynchronous context is achieved (by using `libuv`) and that the Worker Pool maintained by `libuv` is one of multiple strategies offered by that library to achieve asynchronicity ([source](https://stackoverflow.com/questions/22644328/when-is-the-thread-pool-used))
+For our purposes here it's mainly important to note how the asynchronous context is achieved (by using `libuv`) and that the Worker Pool maintained by `libuv` is one of the multiple strategies offered by that library to achieve asynchronicity ([source](https://stackoverflow.com/questions/22644328/when-is-the-thread-pool-used))

 Cause Worker Pool is implemented in `libuv`, this results in a slight delay whenever Node needs to communicate internally between JavaScript and C++, but this is hardly noticeable.

-With `libuv` library and Worker Pool which it provides we're able to write the code like this:
+With the `libuv` library and Worker Pool which it provides, we're able to write the code like this:

 ```js
 fs.readFile(path.join(__dirname, './package.json'), (err, content) => {